Overview

 discretion.

-Geneva Partners may also receive additional services which may include software and
+Geneva Partners also receives additional services which include software and

 technology to provide access to client data, facilitate trade execution, assist with back